 Now it’s important you build a cleaning routine, as while the frequency may vary there are a few ways that you can look at when it comes to how often you need to clean your holiday rental.
 The most obvious one is to simply clean before each booking to make sure that everything is looking as good as new for the guests.

 However, if you’re not able to do this, you can also do quicker cleans that include dusting, sweeping and wiping surfaces every other week and at least replacing bedding, bath towels, tea towels, toilet rolls and anything each guest will be using for every new booking.
-If you have the time, then a deep clean between each guest is ideal, but at least once a month is a must, assuming of course you have enough bookings to warrant this.
+If you have the time, then as you would with an end of tenancy clean, a thorough deep clean between each guest would be ideal, but if not possible at least once a month is a must, assuming of course you have enough bookings to warrant this.

 Now this depends on if you’re planning on hiring a cleaning service or professional cleaner because they’ll likely bring their own equipment with them.
 However, if you’re doing the cleaning yourself there are a few pieces of equipment that will help save time and effort.
 For instance, having all the right cleaning products – such as sponges for surfaces and microfiber cloths for furniture – is extremely useful.
 In addition to this, it’s also very helpful if you have items like vacuum cleaners on hand too.